MicrosoftDocs/edge-developer/microsoft-edge/dev-guide.md

 ## What's new in EdgeHTML 17

-Here's a list of the new and updated features shipped in the current release of the Microsoft Edge platform.
+Here's a list of the new and updated features shipped in the current release of the Microsoft Edge platform, as of the [Windows 10 April 2018 Update](https://blogs.windows.com/windowsexperience/2018/04/27/make-the-most-of-your-time-with-the-new-windows-10-update/) (04/30/2018, Build 17134).
 For changes in specific [Windows Insider](https://insider.windows.com/) Preview builds, see the [Microsoft Edge Changelog](https://developer.microsoft.com/microsoft-edge/platform/changelog/) and [What's New in EdgeHTML](./dev-guide/whats-new.md).

 Here's the permalink for the following list of changes: [https://aka.ms/devguide_edgehtml_17](https://aka.ms/devguide_edgehtml_17).